Papillion-La Vista Senior High School

-Papillion-La Vista Senior High School, often referred to as Papio, PLHS, North or "Old School", is located in Papillion, Nebraska, United States and is operated by the Papillion-La Vista Public School District.
-Its school colors are maroon and gold, and the Mascot is monarchs.
+Papillion-La Vista Senior High School, often referred to as Papio, PLHS, or ‘’’Monarchs’’’ is located in Papillion, Nebraska, United States, a suburb southwest of Omaha.
+Operated by the Papillion-La Vista Public School District, its school colors are maroon and gold, and the mascot is a monarch.

 History

 The Papillion-La Vista Public Schools District originated well over a century ago.
 It is reported to be the first school district to be established in Nebraska Territory, in 1872.

-Papillion-La Vista High School dates back to September 1876.
+Papillion High School dates back to September 1876.
 Originally housed in a single brick building at the corner of Halleck & Adams Streets, Papillion's only school served students in all 12 grades.
 In 1893 the school moved to a new brick building at 420 S. Washington Street, the present site of the district offices.
-The city continued to grow, and in February 1957, Papillion High School opened in a new building across Washington Street (presently Papillion Junior High) to students in grades 7-12.
+The city continued to grow, and in February 1957, Papillion High School opened in a new building across Washington Street (presently Papillion Junior High) to students in grades 7–12.